 The Computer Technology AS program provides students with the knowledge and training for a range of positions in information and computer technology based on the specific course selections of the student.
 A core curriculum is taken by all students in the program, consisting of courses in database management, networking, computer programming and system administration.
 The remainder of the curriculum consists of technical electives from key areas of modern computer technology.
 Students may further their studies in computer programming or system administration, or study PC repair or web development.
+A specialized track in Audiovisual Technology (AVT) includes courses in audiovisual equipment installation, electronics, and facilities design.
 All graduates leave the program prepared for positions as computer support specialists, junior network technicians and entry-level database administrators.
 In addition, depending on the choice of technical electives completed, graduates are qualified for entry-level positions as PC repair technicians, junior system administrators, entry-level computer programmers, or web developers.
+Students in the AVT track graduate with the knowledge and skills necessary for positions in the growing field of converged IT and AV systems.
 Students wishing to continue their education after graduation are encouraged to transfer directly to year 3 of the Bachelor of Science program in Health Information Technology at BFIT, or continue at another four-year BS program in networking, computer science or system administration.